How to Move a Windows Taskbar Position?

-Check out the transformation of Windows Taskbar according to the Windows operating system (Windows 95, XP, 7, 8.1 & 10) in below image:
+Check out the transformation of the Windows Taskbar according to the Windows operating system (Windows 95, XP, 7, 8.1 and 10) in the image:

 Change Taskbar Location in Windows

-Method 1 – From Taskbar and Start Menu Properties
+Method 1 – Using Taskbar and Start Menu Properties

 The above command will take immediate effect and your taskbar location will be changed to your selected location.